JanRocketMan/janrocketman.github.io/_posts/2018-9-9-On-Intelligence.md

 title: '"On Intelligence" in a nutshell (plus a few thoughts)'
 ---

-I've finally finished reading a once popular book by Jeff Hawkins where he firstly introduced his HTM framework and tried to squeeze out his insights on how can we improve modern DL models to make them more stable and sample-efficient.
+I've read a once popular book by Jeff Hawkins where he firstly introduced his HTM framework and tried to squeeze out his insights on how can we improve modern DL models to make them more stable and sample-efficient.